Cheng-Lin-Li/SegCaps/README.md

 ## Getting Started Guide

 This is my experiment to test SegCaps Net R3.
-I try to overfit on one single image then test the orientation capability of the model.
+I overfit on a single image, then tested how the modeled performed as the image orientation was changed.
 <img src="imgs/overfit-test.png" width="900px"/>
 Pre-trained weights include in 'data/saved_models/segcapsr3/split-0_batch-1_shuff-1_aug-1_loss-dice_slic-1_sub--1_strid-1_lr-0.01_recon-2.0_model_20180702-055808.hdf5'